What is a CA 19-9 Test?

 • Check to see if cancer has reappeared following therapy.

-• When combined with other testing, it can aid in the diagnosis of some malignancies and other disorders.
+• Combined with other testing, it can aid in diagnosing some malignancies and other disorders.

-• Even if they have a malignancy that normally produces significant amounts of CA 19-9, some persons do not develop it.
+• Even if they have a malignancy that produces typically significant amounts of CA 19-9, some persons do not develop it.
 A CA 19-9 tumor marker test is ineffective for these persons.

 If you have been diagnosed with pancreatic cancer or any form of cancer that generates high CA 19-9, you may require a CA 19-9 blood test.
 Cancers that generate high CA 19-9 include: